Lyuji282/VRChat-Avatars-3.0/README.md

 > Testing in Unity requires the [3.0 emulator by Lyuma](https://github.com/lyuma/Av3Emulator).
 >
-> Merge the FX controller to your own FX controller, using the [Avatars 3.0 Manager](https://github.com/VRLabs/VRChat-Avatars-3.0/releases/download/1/AV3Manager.unitypackage) tool.
+> Merge the FX and Gesture controllers using the [Avatars 3.0 Manager](https://github.com/VRLabs/VRChat-Avatars-3.0/releases/download/1/AV3Manager.unitypackage) tool.
 >
 > "LightSlashFX" is a synced parameter, so click the checkbox within the tool to add it to your avatar's parameter asset.
 >